linusheck/PlutoArgs.jl/README.md

 # PlutoArgs.jl

-A tiny library that can wrap PlutoUI.jl elements so they can be used as command line arguments as well if the notebook is run directly from CLI.
+A tiny library that can wrap PlutoUI.jl elements so they can be used as command line arguments too.

 ### Usage

-The notebook `run_in_pluto_or_cli.jl` has a few examples that you can try.
+Wrap `Arg(<option name>, <control element>)` around your control elements.

 ```
 @bind enabled Arg("enabled", CheckBox())